Federal Government of Germany: Premature end of term

+In case of the Chancellor's incapacity to perform his duties, the Vice Chancellor would assume the Chancellor's office temporarily.
+Should an incapacity prove to be permanent, the question arises as to how a new chancellor can take office; this is not regulated by the constitution.
+In any case, the Bundestag could elect a new chancellor through a constructive vote of no confidence, but such an instrumental use of this option would, of course, be rather unelegant.
+It is controversial whether the Vice Chancellor as acting Chancellor could, in such a case, submit a vote of confidence to trigger new elections; in any case, the prevailing opinion rules out the possibility of the Vice Chancellor declaring the Chancellor's resignation and thus paving the way for a Chancellor election.

 Functioning

-The Chancellor is the chief executive leader.
-Therefore, the whole cabinet's tenure is linked to the Chancellor's tenure: The Chancellor's (and the cabinet's) term automatically ends, if a newly elected Bundestag sits for the first time, if they are replaced by a constructive vote of no confidence, or if the Chancellor resigns or dies.
-Nevertheless, apart from the case of a constructive vote of no confidence, which by nature instantly invests a new Chancellor (and a new cabinet), the Chancellor and their ministers stay in office as an acting cabinet on the President's request, until the Bundestag has elected a new Chancellor.
-An acting cabinet and its members have (theoretically) the same powers as an ordinary cabinet, but the Chancellor may not ask the Bundestag for a motion of confidence or ask the President for the appointment of new ministers.
-If an acting minister leaves the cabinet, another member of government has to take over their department.

-The Chancellor is responsible for guiding the cabinet and deciding its political direction (Richtlinienkompetenz).
-According to the principle of departmentalization (Ressortprinzip), the cabinet ministers are free to carry out their duties independently within the boundaries set by the Chancellor's political directives.
-The Chancellor may at any time ask the President to dismiss a minister or to appoint a new minister; the President's appointment is only a formality, he may not refuse a Chancellors request for dismissal or appointment of a minister.
-The Chancellor also decides the scope of each minister's duties and can at his own discretion nominate ministers heading a department and so called ministers for special affairs without an own department.
-He can also lead a department himself, if he decides so.
+The Chancellor is responsible for guiding the government and deciding its political direction (Richtlinienkompetenz).
+According to the principle of departmentalization (Ressortprinzip), the government ministers are free to carry out their duties independently within the boundaries set by the Chancellor's political directives.
+The Chancellor may at any time ask the President to dismiss a minister or to appoint a new minister; the President's appointment is only a formality, he may not refuse a Chancellor's request for dismissal or appointment of a minister.
+The Chancellor also decides the scope of each minister's duties and can at his own discretion nominate ministers heading a department and so-called ministers for special affairs without an own department.
+A Chancellor can also lead a department himself; this is not usual, but it has occurred on three occasions with Konrad Adenauer and Helmut Schmidt, also serving as Minister of Foreign Affairs.